 It’s almost time to fall back!

-Daylight saving time ends this Sunday, November 4 at 2:00 a.m.
+Daylight saving time ends this Sunday, November 3 at 2:00 a.m.
 And yes, this is the one where you gain an hour of sleep.
-(Unless you’re a parent, because your child does not observe daylight saving time no matter how much you’d like them to.)

 The next major change came in 2007, when the Department of Transportation (DOT), which is surprisingly in charge of the practice, expanded daylight saving time to officially encompass about eight months of the year.